Noull999/Workly/replit.md

 - Application must be fully localized in Spanish for Chilean company use
 - Remove price/value fields from all models, forms, and templates as they are not needed
 - Complete category system for organizing inventory items
+- Application name changed to "Inventario INTAC" throughout the system

 ## System Architecture